 · Radio – If you’re like me, you enjoy listening to podcasts and radio interviews (I love NPR’s Fresh Air.)
 Today, there are many Internet radio shows where you can be a guest and tell your story – for free!.
 Then, you can post the interview on your own website and social media channels.
 One I like in Atlanta is called Business Radio X.

-· Print – Magazines, newspapers, and weekly email newsletters have long been a part of traditional media.
+· Print – Magazines, newspapers, styrene printing, and weekly email newsletters have long been a part of traditional media.
 We often work with industry trade publications to get our clients’ stories published.
 As part of this effort, we develop bylined articles on industry topics that are informative, not promotional.
 This is a great way to get your brand in print, as you get to include your company affiliation as the author.